sammmlow/LEOGPS/docs/docs_functions.rst

 inpxtr.py
 ---------

 The first thing that is run in the native work flow is to extract all the inputs from **config.txt**.
 This is done through the **inpxtr** module which comprises two functions.
-First, **inpxtr.inptim()**, extracts the dates and times from the config file and outputs them in GPS time format.
+First, **inpxtr.inptim()**, extracts the dates and times from the **config.txt** file and outputs them in GPS time format.
 Second, **inpxtr.inpxtr()** extracts all the other processing parameters.
+The outputs of this file will be used in most of the LEOGPS functions.
+If you would like to customise your own LEOGPS scripts, or add new configuration parameters in the **config.txt** file, there is no need to change this **inpxtr.inpxtr()** function, it should automatically pick up all parameters in **config.txt**.

 .. automodule:: inpxtr
    :members: